wp-plugins/s2member-secure-file-browser/readme.txt

 == Upgrade Notice ==

+= 0.3 =
+This version adds improvements and admin features.
+Plugin is fully optimized now, upgrade immediately!

 = 0.2.1 =
 This version fixes a security related bug.
 Upgrade immediately.